tcharding/kernel/tutorial/track-one.rst

 	     Remove unnecessary parentheses.

-- Build the module.
+- Build the module

   All patches to the kernel must build cleanly.
 This means every patch within a series must build cleanly, not just the last one.

-- Repeat for the other two warning types you picked.
+- Repeat for the other two warning types you picked

 3. Patch Set
 ------------